 Where to submit

-Arts and Sciences students presenting at the Celebration of Scholarship Conference may submit hard copies of their papers and, in the case of works of art, other documentation to Dean Jeff Bauer, 100 Massie Hall or email their papers/projects to: email@example.com
+Arts and Sciences students presenting at the Celebration of Scholarship Conference may submit hard copies of their papers and, in the case of works of art, other documentation to Dean Roberta Milliken, 100 Massie Hall or email their papers/projects to email@example.com

-Professional Studies students may submit hard copies of their papers/projects to Dean Paul Madden, 128 Health Science Building or email submissions to: firstname.lastname@example.org
+Professional Studies students may submit hard copies of their papers/projects to Dean Paul Madden, Advanced Technology Center, ATC 220 or email submissions to: firstname.lastname@example.org

 - Minimum length – 5 pages, 12pt font, double-spaced

-- Must include a cover sheet (also available in the Deans’ offices)
+- Must include a cover sheet (DOCX) (also available in the Deans’ offices)

 - Must contain a research component (surveys, polls, interviews, experiments, library research, etc) or, in the case of a work of art, musical composition, video, video game, or other creative endeavor, reflect on the creative process, philosophy, conviction, intent, influences, etc. associated with the work.